janmurer/DataScienceToolkits/README.md

     *If you successfully carried out the steps, you should now be able to see the image of a number on your machine.
 Congrats!*

-    After the successful completion above, stop, remove the Container and verify no conflicting Containers are running using:

-    `docker stop ms3-postgres`

-    `docker rm ms3-postgres`

-    `docker ps -a`

 4. **Run Multi Docker Container Application**

-    Create a file named **milestone_3.env** in the python_service directory and add it to .gitignore, it should look like the description below

-        DB_HOST=postgres
-        DB_PORT=5432
-        DB_USER=postgres
-        DB_PASSWORD=your_password
-        DB_NAME=milestone_3

-    Change directory using `cd python_service`

     Run `docker-compose up`

-     *Kindly note that a successful run is one whose container logs exit with **code 0**, if this is your case, Congratulations once again.
-After the successful run, use PGADMIN to check whether there is a database in PostgreSQL called "milestone_3" and it contains two tables namely "input_data" and "predictions".
-Did you see the tables?*
+     *Kindly note that a successful run is one whose container logs exit with **code 0**.
+After the successful run, use PGADMIN to check whether there is a database in PostgreSQL called "milestone_3" and it contains two tables namely "input_data" and "predictions".*

 ## Contributions
 This was carried out by Murer Jan, Ugowe Jessica and Poschenrieder Frederik.
 Feel free to send a pull request or create an issue if you feel there was something we could have done better.
 We would greatly appreciate learning from you. **T for Thanks.**